+Your Name: Your Phone Number:

+Your Title/Position: \\\\\\ Your Coordinator's Name: \\\\\

+COMPLAINT INFORMATION

-Your Name: Your Phone Number: Your Title/Position: Your Coordinator's Name: COMPLAINT INFORMATION 1.
-Name and title of any alleged har asser or retaliator: Name: Title: 2.
-Details of the harassment or retaliation.
+1. Name and title of any alleged harasser or retaliator:

+Name: Title:

+2. Details of the harassment or retaliation.
 Please include as much detail as possible, including what happened, how it is affecting you and your work, and your reasons for believing that the conduct is sexual or other harassment or retaliation.

-3. Date(s) of harassment or retaliation on: 4.
-Please list the names and contarelated to your complaint: ct information of each witness or individual who may have information evidence that you believe substantiates your complaint of harassment or aments and evidence. had read to me) the foregoing complaint and know the contents of this true and correct, based on my current knowledge, information, and belief.
-Signature: Date:
+3. Date(s) of harassment or retaliation: \\\\\

+4. Please list the names and contact information of each witness or individual who may have information related to your complaint:

+5. Identify any documents or other evidence that you believe substantiates your complaint of harassment or retaliation.
+Attach any relevant documents and evidence.

+I certify that I have read (or have had read to me) the foregoing complaint and know the contents of this complaint; and that the foregoing is true and correct, based on my current knowledge, information, and belief.